 How to do a Vault

 Front handsprings are a good skill to have when trying to perform a vault.
 A handspring vault will require that you have the right equipment.
-You need room to get a running start, a springboard and a vault.
+You need room to get a running start, a springboard, a vault and a good quality landing mat.
 But before you can do a handspring on a vault, you should know how to do a handspring.